-Q. What do I need to know about the Learning Team Retreat and Big Idea?
+Q. What do I need to know about the Learning Team Retreat and Team Innovation Project?

-A. The Learning Team Retreat and Big Idea take place on August 14-16, 2017.
-These events are mandatory for all incoming first year students and run all day.
-The Learning Team Retreat takes place outdoors and involves physically active participation, while the Big Idea is an innovation tournament located on campus.
-Together, these events prepare you for the teamwork expected within your first core class, MGMT 610, and provide a foundational learning laboratory on the interplay between individual behaviors and effective teamwork.
+A. The Learning Team Retreat will take place on August 12, 2019.
+This event is mandatory for all incoming first-year students and will run all day.
+The Learning Team Retreat takes place outdoors and involves physically active participation.
+The retreat will prepare you for the teamwork expected within your first core class, MGMT 610, and provide a foundational learning laboratory on the interplay between individual behaviors and effective teamwork.